ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 ![](/wiki/shared/news/2025-05-03-expert-global-taiko-showdown-2025-concludes/interview-hedge.png)

-[overdahedge2015](https://osu.ppy.sh/users/9864847) has been a force to be reckoned with in tournament staffing over the years, having been a playtester for numerous taiko tournaments, and EGTS was no stranger to this, as he was the head playtester for this tournament as well.
+[overdahedge2015](https://osu.ppy.sh/users/9864847) has been a force to be reckoned with in tournament staffing over the years, taking on playtesting for numerous osu!taiko tournaments.
+EGTS was no stranger to this, as he was the head playtester for this tournament as well.

 <div class="news-chat-quote__text-container">